 Northwest Columbia residents are served by this large shopping mall anchored by four department stores.
 The mall is located at the Harbison exit 102 off I-26.

 All roads lead to Dutch Square, South Carolina’s first and favorite mall.
-Centrally located at I-26, I-20 and I-126, this mall features Belk and Burlington Coat Factory, department stores, over 40 specialty stores and a 14-screen movie theater.
+Centrally located at I-26, I-20 and I-126, this mall features Burlington Coat Factory, department stores, over 40 specialty stores and a 14-screen movie theater.
 Services available at Customer Service include Gift Certificates starting at $10, good at all stores, Gift Wrapping, Stroller & Wheelchair Rentals, and more.
 Take the Bush River Road exit off I-26 or the Broad River Road exit off I-20.

 Richland Mall features Belk, Barnes & Noble Booksellers, TGI Friday's and Regal Cinemas.
 Richland Mall is centrally located right in the heart of Columbia, at the corner of Forest Drive and Beltline Boulevard.